lohithsubramanya/Credit_Risk_Model/README.md

 # Objective:

-To use Logistic regression to analyze the credit risk worthiness of an applicant.
+To use Logistic Regression to analyze the credit risk worthiness of an applicant.

 # Result: